bhrt-sharma/capsnet-coco/README.md

 ## Preprocessing

-1. Modify `getGroundTruthMasks` in coco.py to also return non-polygon segments
-2. Add neutral grey background (instead of the black background?
-Not sure if this should theoretically make any difference).
+~1.
+Modify `getGroundTruthMasks` in coco.py to also return non-polygon segments~ ~2.
+Add neutral grey background (instead of the black background?
+Not sure if this should theoretically make any difference).~
-3. Figure out a detexturizing algorithm – either reduce contrast or add a small amount of gaussian blur.
+~3.
+Figure out a detexturizing algorithm – either reduce contrast or add a small amount of gaussian blur.~

 ## Training and such

-DON'T FORGET TO DOWNSAMPLE IMAGES!
-The images are too large as they stand, so in order to make this tractable we should probably downsample to 64x64 or 128x128.
+~The images are too large as they stand, so in order to make this tractable we should probably downsample to 64x64 or 128x128. ~

 0. Modify Dataset depending on how you guys want to load batches.
 1. Baseline: train a resnet model on the raw data, test on raw data.